Sitemap

 In the year 1545 Pietro Aretino, the Venetian author, wrote a strange letter to Michelangelo.
 As a Christian he disapproved of the freedom which the master had taken in his treatment of the Last Judgment.
 It was a scandal that such a work should be daily seen in the greatest temple of Christianity, upon the chief alter of Jesus, and the holiest chapel in the world, by the Pope himself.
 Pietro felt that Michelangelo committed blasphemy in representing the Heavenly Father as Jupiter and the saints as ancient heroes.
 He pressed the Church to imprison Michelangelo for taking such liberties with holy matters.
 The Pope refused.

-Require more information and facts about Michelangelo's biography and other great Renaissance painters ?
+Require more facts and information about the painter and the artists of the renaissance era?
 Poke around every nook and cranny of the known universe for information this subject.
 Search Here

 © HistoryofPainters.com If you like this page and wish to share it, you are welcome to link to it, with our thanks.

-site map medieval artist quotations iconography 100 greatest paintings
+100 greatest paintings